svenarnold/SSLMonitor/README.md

 SSLMonitor
 ==========

 SSLMonitor is Simple GRAILS application to check SSL certificates of running services.
+The goal is to have a simple way to determine any certificates that are short before running out of date.

 # Provided Functionalities

 - Manage a list of servers that provide SSL sockets
-- Fetch certificates from this servers and display their validation dates
+- Fetch certificates from this servers and display their period of validity

 # Installation and Usage Instructions

 To built the application a working Grails environment is needed.
-The application it should be self explaining.
+The application itself should be self explaining.
 It was developed using Grails 2.2 and Java 7 but should work with earlier versions of both Grails and JDK also.

 # Acknowledgments